 We regularly check our systems for accuracy and bias and feed any changes back into the design process.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We would like to send you information about Lonsdale Services products and services which may be of interest to you.
 If you have agreed to receive marketing information, you may opt out at a later date.
-However, please note that the Lonsdale Services newsletter is included as part of our ongoing client service contract with you and is not considered marketing information.
+However, please note that the Lonsdale Services newsletter is included as part of our ongoing customer service contract with you and is not considered marketing information.

 You have a right at any time to stop us from contacting you for marketing.
 If you no longer wish to be contacted for marketing purposes, please speak to your financial adviser or contact us by post or email us.

 For further information visit www.allaboutcookies.org.